-Part of the Great Lakes Bay Manufacturers Association's goals is to educate today's local youth on the world of manufacturing and the rich history in the region.
+Part of the Great Lakes Bay Manufacturers Association's goal is to educate today's local youth on the world of manufacturing and the rich history in the region.
 Since 1912 manufacturing has played an important role in Michigan and the Great Lakes Bay Region.

 The purpose of our teacher grant is to provide a funding source where the general budget or other funding sources may not cover.